incredibleMachines/im_website/README.md

 Linux install
 ---------------

-Almost the same as above. use apt-get vs brew follow other instructions as needed
+Almost the same as above. use apt-get in place of brew follow OSX instructions above except running app and nvm

 Set node application with nvm